JoHnneyWang/EchoShot/README.md

 ## 📝 Intro
-__This is the official page of EchoShot, the official code has been released at [D2I-ai](https://github.com/D2I-ai/EchoShot).
-Though, you can still refer to the instructions in this repo to fully experience EchoShot__, which allows users to generate **multiple video shots showing the same person, controlled by customized prompts**.
+__This is the official Github page of EchoShot, the code has been released at [D2I-ai](https://github.com/D2I-ai/EchoShot).
+Though, you can still refer to the instructions in this repo to fully experience EchoShot__.
+It allows users to generate multiple video shots showing the same person, controlled by customized prompts.
 Currently it supports text-to-multishot portrait video generation.
 Hope you have fun with this demo!
 <div align="center">
     <img src="assets/teasor.jpg", width="1200">
 </div>